catmaid/CATMAID/API_CHANGELOG.md

   Allows to get the number connector links per relation type for each passed in skeleton.
 Also accepts GET parameters.

+- `GET /{project_id}/labels/detail`:
+  Returns a list of of label objects, each with a name field and an ID field.

 ### Modifications

 None.